googlefonts/Signika/docs/05-diffing-against-old-fonts/README.md

 However, aside from this, they should probably match the hosted vertical metrics (almost) exactly to prevent websites from breaking.
 Luckily, font-line gives a simple comparison of the overall line height: the `Ratios` which are `1.2` in the new fonts, and `1.23` in the old fonts.

 My hunch is that the ratio difference of `0.03` is linked to the Ascent to Descent difference of `0.032`.
+If my intuitive math is right, my main task is finding where to add about 64 units to the height of Signika.

 But, how should I go about matching the old versions?
 First, I'll match [Marc Foley's recommendation for vertical metrics](https://github.com/googlefonts/fontbakery/issues/2164#issuecomment-436595886).
 Then, I will adjust these as needed to match the line heights of the old fonts, when viewed on the web and ideally also in word processors.
 The recommended vertical metrics are: